blastrockerGIT/blastrockerGIT/README.md

-- 👋 Hi, I’m @blastrockerGIT
+- 👋 Hi, I’m @blastrockerGIT but you can call me John
 - 👀 I am a data integration consultant specialising in the Talend range of  products particularly the Data Integration and ESB modules.
 - 🌱 I’m currently learning Talend DI and ESB plus Cloud, MDM and DQ coupled with AWS, MySQL, C#, Java  and various analytics and media packages.
 - 💞️ This is primarily prrof of concept code to demonstrtae skils to prospective clients but always happy to assist if I can.